thekemkid/js-interview-review/README.md

 + [Javascript Interview Questions](http://www.tutorialspoint.com/javascript/javascript_interview_questions.htm)

 ### What are the most important JavaScript concepts in no order?
+#### Part 1.
+Resources, tutorials, and information
 Most of these concepts will overlap.
+Here is a catagorized list of of JavaScript develoment resources
 + Functional programming
 + What is the event loop?
 The asynchronous nature of JavaScript
 + Javascript.
 The core.
 Scope chain, prototype chain, scope, closure, constructor, and this.
 + Apply and call
-+ Inheritance
++ Design patterns and inheritance
 + Build tools
 + REST API design
 + DOM: HTML / CSS / Bootstrap / jQuery